aabishkaryal/notes/README.md

 -   [ ] Add auth features (password recovery, email authentication and so on.)
 -   [ ] Add tag support
 -   [ ] Add search bar

+## Motivation:

+Taking notes as a developer is a huge part of learning that seems to be neglected by the community in general.
+Yes I'm not an expert nor a 10x developer but rm I've found taking notes to be very helpful.
+Normally, I scribble stuff on my copy and it has worked great for me.
+But I want to take it a step further and have it stored digitally.
+Then I went on a search for apps with markdown note support but couldn't find one that was good enough for me.
+So, I decided to create my own.
+I know this is not perfect in any sense of the word but given the knowledge I have at this point in time, I am pretty satisfied with myself.
+I will be adding features as I get some free time (some stars would be great too.)

 ## Feedback: